 Edit the configuration:

-- The contents of the Plan section describe your current configuration, such as the current capacity, the node count, the installed Elasticsearch version, and so forth.
+- The contents of the Deployment configuration section describe your current configuration, such as the current capacity, the node count, the installed Elasticsearch version, and so forth.
 You can manually edit the configuration.

-- The Data section describes additional parts of your cluster, such as its name, whether snapshots are enabled, security information, and whether Kibana is enabled.
+- The Elasticsearch cluster data section describes additional parts of your cluster, such as its name, whether snapshots are enabled, security information, and whether Kibana is enabled.

 - Click Save for the sections that you modified to apply the new configuration.
 You should receive a message that your new configuration is successful.

-You can break things when editing the cluster configuration plan.
+You can break things when editing the cluster deployment configuration.
 Use this functionality only if you know what you are doing or if you are being directed by someone from Elastic.